biraj2833/Git-and-Github-for-absolute-beginners/README.md

 # Git-and-Github-for-absolute-beginners
 Here i am sharing all my learning about git and git hub which is for beginners.
+If you saw any mistakes kindly give a pull request.

 ---